NeilCresswell/themes/README.md

 *Suitable for **WebStorm***.

 * Developed and tested with WebStorm 9.
-* Probably works with other JetBrains products such as PHPStorm. *(Feedback appreciated.)*
+* Probably works with other JetBrains products such as Android Studio and PHPStorm.
 * Uses the Dark Room Texmate theme colors as a starting point, but with additional refinements.

 How to install: